Mitu Bhowmick Lange: Career

 In order to provide teachers with the knowledge and abilities necessary to meet the educational needs of students with special needs, Mitu and La Trobe University collaborated to develop Educate the Educators (ETE) in 2017.
 The goal of this programme was to bring together Australian and Indian educators to discuss the variety of teaching methods needed to encourage healthy learning in children with special needs.
-For World Down Syndrome Day in 2019, Mitu created a music video called "Ode to love" to honour the love shared by 20 different fathers and their children living on two different continents.
+For World Down Syndrome Day in 2019, Mitu created a music video called Ode To Love to honour the love shared by 20 different fathers and their children living on two different continents.
 Over 57 million people have since watched the video.
 Mitu also worked with e.motion21, an Australian non-profit, with which she co-produced a film on disability called "Raising the Bar".

 She also curates Australian and NZ films for various festivals in India.
 In November 2019, Lange designed and curated the Australia Focus at the 24th edition of the Kolkata International Film Festival.

 In January 2023, Mitu was among the three speakers invited to speak at the 17th Pravasi Bharatiya Divas in Australia, discussing the potential of diaspora entrepreneurs, particularly women, towards nation-building, under the chair of Indian Minister of Finance Nirmala Sitharaman.

+She has been appointed by the Australian Government to the Advisory Board of the Centre for Australia-India Relations, a national platform established in 2023 to promote collaboration and engagement with India.
+In December 2024, she was appointed to the Premier's Business Council by Premier Jacinta Allan.

+In 2024, Mitu Bhowmick Lange produced My Melbourne, an anthology film directed by Indian filmmakers Imtiaz Ali, Kabir Khan, Rima Das, and Onir, featuring Melbourne-based talent and addressing themes of diversity and belonging.
+The project received support from VicScreen and Screen Australia.